Last Updated on January 19, 2023 by Luke Feldbrugge

 The federal funds rate is the rate that U.S. financial institutions such as banks, credit unions and others in the Federal Reserve System charge each other for overnight loans of reserves deposited at the Fed.
 When the Fed makes the cost higher for banks to lend money, they then pass these costs on to the consumers through their own loans.
 Lenders offering credit products increase the cost of the loan, and start pushing mortgage rates up as well as interest rates on other loan amounts such as auto loans, credit cards, personal loans and more.

-In 2022, the Federal Reserve has raised the federal funds rate seven times, including increasing it by 50 basis points at its last meeting in December.
-This brought the Federal Funds rate up to its current targeted range of 4.25% to 4.5%.
-The Federal Reserve has been raising rates in response to decades-high inflation, in an attempt to slow lending and bring inflation back down.
+The Federal Reserve has raised rates three times this year, which followed seven rate hikes in 2022.
+But at its most recent meeting in June, the Fed voted to pause its rate hikes after 10 consecutive meetings of increases.
+This held the Federal Funds rate at its current targeted range of 5% to 5.25%.
+The Federal Reserve had been raising rates in response to decades-high inflation, in an attempt to slow lending and bring inflation back down.

 Are Mortgage Rates Going Up or Down in 2023?

-Fannie Mae also forecasted it is possible the Federal Reserve begins cutting rates in mid-2023.
-The mortgage giant forecasted the federal funds rate would peak at 4.9% before falling lower this year.
-However, the Fed could raise rates several times before it begins cutting them.
-The mortgage giant also predicts a small recession at the beginning of this year.
+Fannie Mae also pointed out that the Federal Reserve may be done raising rates, at least for now, as inflation cools.
+The mortgage giant predicted the federal funds rate would peak at 5.1% before falling lower to 5% by the end of the year.
+The mortgage giant also predicts a small recession halfway through this year.

 Homes for Heroes Can Save You Money on Mortgage Lender Fees